even-notodd/FPGA4RISCV/README.md

 # SOM
-SOM is supposed to be designed in a format of a SO-DIMM card (Small Outline Dual Inline Memory Module) with standard 200 pin SoM is based on Lattice FPGA chip LFE5UM5G-85F with dedicated DDR3 memory.
+SOM is supposed to be designed in a format of a SO-DIMM card (Small Outline Dual Inline Memory Module) with standard 200 pin board edge connector.
+SoM is based on Lattice FPGA chip LFE5UM5G-85F with dedicated DDR3 memory.

 # Baseboard
 Baseboard is supposed to be more or less generic baseboard and planned to be used with other SoMs.
 Concequently it must have:
 - Power supply with several standard voltages
-- Ethernet
+- Ethernet Phy
 - USB 2.0 Phy & USB Hub
 - USB 3.0
 - USB-JTAG